WebWools/homebridge-daikin-skyfi/README.md

 ```
 # Notes on the CONFIG

 The apiroute is the IP address of your with the port 2000 attached.
 Example: "http://192.168.0.30:2000".
 The pass is the passcode you use to access the unit using the Daikin SKYFi app on your phone.
 Example "01234".
+The logprefix is used to prefix log messages and may be useful if you have more than one SKYFi unit.

 # Credit